-KIVUNIM students forge a lifelong relationship with the land, people and State of Israel through the immersion experience of living in Jerusalem.
-Students cultivate this relationship by walking its streets, meeting and speaking with its diverse population - all while grappling intellectually with the many complex issues that Israel demands we confront.
-We travel the breath of the country, exploring issues that unite and divide, often raising questions the answers to which are illusive.
-Our students come to appreciate nuance; the subtle space within which understanding begins to emerge.
+KIVUNIM students forge a lifelong relationship with the land, people and State of Israel through the immersive experience of living there, based in the city of Jerusalem for a full academic year.
+Students cultivate this relationship by walking its streets, meeting and speaking with its diverse population - all while grappling intellectually with the many complex issues that Israel presents.
+We travel the breath of the country, exploring issues that unite and divide, often raising questions whose answers are sometimes obvious but more often illusive.
+Our students come to appreciate nuance: the subtle space within which understanding begins to emerge.
 We are not afraid of controversy or contradiction, for in such depth of analysis, commitment is borne.

 We meet Israel’s artists, journalists, writers, musicians, politicians, religious leaders, scholars and philosophers.
 We see Israel's magnificent ancient archaeology and her more recent historical sites, all the while looking for connections, offering interpretations and building a deeper appreciation for what has taken place in and on this land.